krivochenko/yii2-cropper/README.md

 ![jaungjk](https://cloud.githubusercontent.com/assets/7313306/7107356/8581f3ae-e16b-11e4-8151-d08a4d16f1a0.png)

-When the user clicks "Crop image", the server sends a request to crop the image.
-As a result of the request, a copy of the cropped image is saved in PHOTO_PATH.
-The cropped image is available at PHOTO_URL/crop_image_name.
+When the user clicks "Crop image", a request with file and coordinates is sent to the server.
 This picture is displayed in the form, and user can save it, or change crop area, or upload another photo.

 ![0ejh55q](https://cloud.githubusercontent.com/assets/7313306/7107359/bddeae36-e16b-11e4-889b-484d7dbad8a5.png)